 This tool takes approximately 20 minutes, going through the initial basic checks to see if your site might be suitable for a wind turbine.

-The first early stage expert assessment to carry out a quick initial viability check for your site before committing to commissioning a detailed feasibility study.
+Our wind constultanys complete a quick initial viability check for your site before committing further expense to a more detailed stage of the feasibility study.

 Examines physical constraints, turbine location followed by an a planning policy risk review and an initial grid capacity assessment.